benmwilson/MMaFS/README.md

  - The file system supports a maximum of 16 files.
  - The maximum size of a file is 8 blocks; each block is 1KB in size.
  - Each file has a unique name, the file name can be no longer than 8 characters.

+### Design Choices

+Part I: Memory management & Paging
+  - Create a text file that contains the number of paging and offset bits and test input virtual addresses
+  - main function reads in the text file, parsing line by line
+  - function that converts virtual address to physical address has both a page mask and offset mask that keep track of the upper and lower bound of a 16 bit number respectively in order to get the correct "offest" for both the correct binary number for page and offset
+  - calculate the page by binary AND operator on the virtual address with the page mask then shifting the bits to the right
+  - calculate the offset by binary AND operator on the virtual address with the offset mask

 ### Contributors
  - [Ben Wilson](https://github.com/benmwilson)